wojdyr/fityk/doc/getstarted.rst

 ===================

-The GUI window of fityk consists of (from the top): menu bar, toolbar, main plot, helper (residual) plot, output window, input field, status bar and of sidebar at right-hand side.
+The GUI window of fityk consists of (from the top): menu bar, toolbar, main plot, helper (residual) plot, output window, input field, status bar and of sidebar at the right-hand side.
 The input field allows you to type and execute commands in a similar way as is done in the CLI version.
 The output window shows the results.